Safe & Supportive Environment for OUSD Students who are Lesbian, Gay, Bisexual, Transgender and Queer/Questioning (LGBTQ)

 Inclusive Sexual Health Education

 OUSD’s comprehensive sexual health education curriculum, Healthy Oakland Teens, is inclusive of all gender identities and sexual orientations.
-The curriculum, delivered through Science in 6th and 7th grade and Science and ELA in 9th grade, addresses homophobia and how to be an ally.
+The curriculum, delivered through Science in 6th, 7th, and 8th grade and Science and ELA in 9th grade, addresses homophobia/transphobia and how to be an ally.

 Professional development is available as needed to district and site staff on policy, programing and strategies to support all students and families including those who are, or perceived to be, LGBTQ.

 - OUSD offers a range of services for parents/families of LGBTQ students.
 Please contact Ilsa Bertolini, email@example.com for more information.